 It’s certainly no fun when dealing with this issue, as it makes social and business functions more stressful, can potentially lead to scarring and basically makes or breaks a lot of people’s lives regarding skin care.

 If you don’t use a moisturizer, your skin will produce more oil and sebum on its own to compensate, and that will only lead to further breakouts.
-Rehydrate by using an oil-free moisturizer free of any harsh ingredients, and know that by sealing moisture into the skin you’re not “clogging your pores”, you’re giving troubled skin the hydration it needs.
+Re-hydrate by using a mattifying moisturizer free of any harsh ingredients, and know that by sealing moisture into the skin you’re not “clogging your pores”, you’re giving troubled skin the hydration it needs.

 What determines whether a product is comedogenic or not is whether the ingredients clog pores.
 Repêchage makeup is always non-comedogenic, so you can put your mind at ease – you really are getting the best of the earth and the sea!

 Gentle peels can help target problem areas and leave the rest of your skin alone.
 Harsh exfoliation, while it may seem like a solution, can actually spread the oily problem areas around, so instead opt for a chemical peel which targets dead skin and dirt buildup.
 Give a try to the different alpha hydroxy acids out there like lactic acid or glycolic acid.

 Did you know that the stress increases your skin problems?
 Practice meditation or yoga, work on time management or consider spending more time with a favorite hobby to reduce stress.
 Any methods you can find to wind down your anxiety and stress levels will be better for your skin in the long-term.

-Over-cleanse – Over-cleansing might seem like a solution, but it’s not.
+Over-cleansing might seem like a solution, but it’s not.
 It will just add another condition to your skin, making it dry and itchy as well as prone to breakouts.
 Routine cleansing that doesn’t overdo it is all you need, so that means don’t cleanse ‘til you’re red!